CipherKill/Tools/README.md

 # Tool
-More and better tools coming sool...\n
+More and better tools coming sool...
 (idk what to write here yet)